Ben-s-v-Lopez/ben-lopez-portfolio/content/pages/blog/top-ten-lessons-we-learned.md

 Overview

-At the Financial Conduct Authority's (FCA) DiFoR (Data, Innovation, and Financial Regulation) conference, I had the privilege to present our groundbreaking project, the Sustainable Finance Compliance and Monitoring System (SFCMS).
-This project, detailed on our [SFCMS page](), was developed in collaboration with Diya Martin as part of our academic pursuits at Brunel University and Kingston University, respectively.
+At the Financial Conduct Authority's (FCA) DiFoR (Data Innovation Future of Regulation) conference, I had the privilege to present our groundbreaking project, the Sustainable Finance Compliance and Monitoring System (SFCMS).
+This project, detailed on the 'Projects' page, was developed in collaboration with Diya Martin as Emerging Technology and Data Innovation Competition.

 ![](https://preview--ben-lopez-dc87b.stackbit.dev/_static/app-assets/public/images/IMG_5206.jpg)